 Fact: As one country seeks security with increased armament and military spending, it can create insecurity in others, triggering an arms race that makes everyone less secure.

 Military spending is driven by security concerns

-Fact: The decisions to build, sell or buy weapons systems often have little to do with defending the nation.
-Other factors at play include claims that weapons systems generate economic benefits (see Myth 4); and pure corruption—that is, the kickbacks and access to public funds are the rationale for the deal, and the weaponry is a ruse.
+Fact: The decisions to build, sell or buy weapons often have little to do with defending the nation.
+Other factors at play include claims that weapons systems generate economic benefits; and pure corruption.